joosy/guides/index.md

 * ## 2.
 Elements, events and filters

   This chapter describes HTML elements and events binding.
-We'll also discuss Filters, the powerfull system of interaction with layouts/pages bootstrap.
-With help of those we will...
+We'll add simple events to show number of comments next to blog's title using.
+We'll also discuss Filters, the powerful system of interaction with layouts/pages bootstrap.

 * ## 3.
 Resources

+  With help of Resources we'll improve our pages' fetch process, will add ability to delete posts.
+We'll either learn how to do inline resources mapping (like when you have `has_many` in Rails).

 * ## 4.
 Dynamic rendering

+  This chapter will show you what you can do with your resources and dynamic binding.
+We'll learn how to link variable value and its HTML representation which will automatically update after variable changes.
+Using that we'll add inline title editor to our blog.

 * ## 5.
+Widgets

+  In this chapter we'll move our inline title editor to a widget and will reuse it on all blog posts pages.

+* ## 6.
 Helpers

-* ## 6.
-Widgets
+  Using helpers we'll format blog posts content.
+This chapter either learns how to create local helpers accessible only inside views of one page.

 * ## 7.
 Forms

+  With help of Forms we'll finally add posts management to our blog.
+We'll make tiny admin pages to create and edit posts.

-* ## 7.
+* ## 8.
 Preloaders

+  Now that our blog is ready we'll improve its loading.
+This chapter will learn you how to use two different kind of preloaders that come with Joosy.
+You'll know their advantages and how you can use them.

-* ## 8.
+* ## 9.
 Load, unload and "in progress" animations

+  This is advanced chapter that will show you how you can get some advanced control over the process of pages loading.
+We'll add fading animation that will both: indicate the process of page loading and just look good :).

 # Advanced guides